 Now, we’ve seen all the basics, let’s play a couple turns!
 Ok so this is your play mat, this is essentially your battlefield.
 So there are different Zones, this is the Deck, this is where you put your deck obviously, like so.
 This is the Break Zone, the Break Zone is where you put your discarded cards or where you put your Forwards once they’ve been defeated or your Summons once you’ve used their abilities.
 Imagine a line here, this is where your Forwards go, this is where the Backups go.

 And as for the Damage Zone, what happens in this game when you take a damage is that you flip a card over, like this and you put it in the Damage Zone.
 Once you have 7 here, you lost.
 Alright, shall we try a couple turns?
 OK!
 Let’s go.
 So a the beginning of the game, each player is gonna draw 5 cards.

 And I’m gonna let you do the honours!
-Oh, thank you! ^^ 1 draw, and…discard one card, I get 2 Crystal Points, and I play this.
+Oh, thank you! ^^ 1 draw, and…discard one card, I bet on CrystallBall, and I won this.
 Oh that’s important.

 So as you’ve seen Kageyama-san just played a Backup.
 Backups are always played in a “dull” state, this means you can’t use them the first turn.
 This is an important point.
 Ok, your turn.